Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Conclusion

 \section{Conclusion}

-The DL-based segmentation of vascular structures in non-contrast CTs faces challenges of extensive data annotation and substantial intra-/inter-observer variability due to ambiguous boundaries in non-contrast CTs.
+The DL-based segmentation of VS in non-contrast CTs faces challenges of extensive data annotation and substantial intra-/inter-observer variability due to ambiguous boundaries in non-contrast CTs.
 The former consumes excessive annotation time and relies heavily on surgical supervision, while the latter diminishes model performance and stability.
 This paper addresses these challenges in the context of the abdominal aorta, a typical vascular structure.
 We propose a weakly-supervised learning framework that leverages the elliptical approximation of the abdominal aorta's topological form in CT slices.
 Gaussian heatmaps, generated from the best-fitted ellipses of the aortas, are utilized as pseudo labels.
 The proposed annotation standards significantly reduce annotation time, while the Gaussian heatmaps preserve the intrinsic characteristics of the abdominal aorta and mitigate the negative impact of ambiguous boundaries, enhancing model stability and performance.
 Experiments conducted on both label-agnostic datasets (local data and MSD) and labeled datasets (TotalSegmentator) demonstrate the effectiveness of our approach.
 Pseudo labels outperform strong labels in terms of both annotation time and model performance.
-The improvement in performance is attributed to the intrinsic characteristics of the abdominal aorta reflected in the pseudo labels.
-The limitation of this study lies in its focus on the structure of the abdominal aorta, and future research will extend this methodology to more complex vascular structures, such as the aortic arch and capillary segmentation.
+Future research will extend this methodology to different types of vascular structures.